-The Honors conversion process is used as a mechanism for a student to earn “Honors credit” in a variety of course types where an Honors version of the course is not available.
-Successful Honors conversions demonstrate close collaboration between students and faculty on mutually engaging and rewarding experiences.
+The Honors conversion process is used as a mechanism for an Honors student to earn “Honors credit” in a variety of course types where an Honors version of the course is not available.
+Successful Honors conversions demonstrate close collaboration between Honors students and faculty on mutually engaging and rewarding experiences.

 Honors Students: Students enrolled in the Honors Program

 Honors Applicants: Honors Program applicants, with a GPA of at least 3.40, who are rising juniors or later in their programs

 Types/Level of Courses: UConn undergraduate courses offered for a letter grade, including independent study, research, or thesis courses, may be eligible for conversion to Honors credit if an Honors version of the course is not available.

 Grading Basis and P/F: Courses must be taken for a letter grade; S/U courses and courses placed on P/F are not eligible for Honors credit.

 If Honors Section of Course Offered: Students may not convert courses if they are offered as Honors during the same semester on the same campus, unless the course is full at the time of registration.